ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/README.md

 ---

-This is the CATopalian Organic Hydroponics System.
+This is the CATopalian Hydroponics System.

 We do NOT need a bubbler.